Arthur Seale: Imprisonment

 Seale pleaded guilty to the kidnapping and murder of Sidney Reso.
-He is serving a 95-year sentence, in a Federal Prison in Fairton, New Jersey, for kidnapping and murder.
+He is serving a 95-year sentence at FCI Fairton in Fairton, New Jersey, for kidnapping and murder.
 He earned his doctorate in consulting psychology from Capella University while in prison.
 He also gained some degree of praise and recognition for his work with other inmates, as well as for his articles on prison reform and prisoner rehabilitation.

 After Irene pleaded guilty, she cooperated with police in exchange for a reduced prison sentence.
 She testified that, after abducting Reso, she and her husband confined him to a pine box in a metal storage facility, giving him very little food and water, and no medical treatment for his bullet wound.
 Three days after the kidnapping, Reso died from heat and exhaustion.
 The couple dumped his body in Bass River State Park.
 It would be discovered on June 28.
 Irene was sentenced to 20 years in prison; she was released in November 2009.